nist-ionstorage/pdq2/README.txt

 * 100 MHz operation by doubling the clock
 * supports digital aux out channel
+* dds mode with phase, frequency, amplitude and their sweeps
 * supports frame repetition and frame chaining
 * supports more (256) frames
 * supports longer wait times up to 2**32 (43 seconds)